Patrick Battell’s Testimony: From Catholicism to Christianity

 (Berlin, Germany: sharing Jesus with this man)

-Organised religion, I am afraid, carries its heavy sackcloth of emotional baggage and particular failings, sometimes to an extreme degree.
+Organised religion, I am afraid, carries a heavy sackcloth of emotional baggage and particular failings, sometimes to an extreme degree.
 I neither need it nor seek it.

 (Open-air street preaching on the streets of England)

-Some years ago, I fulfilled a long-held pipe dream to visit Israel.
-It wasn’t so much a pilgrimage, but more a journey of devotion.
-I wanted to follow in the footsteps of the Master and of course of the apostles.
+Some years ago, I fulfilled a long-held dream of visiting Israel.
+It wasn’t so much a pilgrimage as it was a journey of devotion—I wanted to follow in the footsteps of the Master and, of course, the apostles.

 My son James accompanied me to this very special land.

-We stood in awe when we reached those historical and spiritual locations such as Nazareth, Galilee, Capernaum, Samaria and the atmospheric Sea of Galilee, where Jesus performed so many of His most personal miracles.
+We stood in awe as we visited historic and spiritual sites such as Nazareth, Galilee, Capernaum, Samaria, and the atmospheric Sea of Galilee, where Jesus performed so many of His most personal miracles.

 (James and I in the footsteps of the Master)

-It remains an enchanting rural setting that will forever be etched in my memory, not least because of our baptism in that holy area.
-During our time there, James and I met a sister from Sweden, by the name of Margarita.
+It remains an enchanting rural setting, one that will forever be etched in my memory—not least because of our baptism in that holy area.
+During our time there, James and I met a sister from Sweden named Margarita.

-I had the privilege of baptizing her in the very warm waters of that peaceful location.
-If she should ever read this, please contact us.
+I had the privilege of baptizing her in the warm, peaceful waters of that location.
+If she should ever read this, we would love to hear from her.

-Later that day both James and I baptised one another in the River Jordan.
+Later that day, James and I baptized one another in the River Jordan.

 (Our friend from Sweden)

-Whilst on that journey, we visited the endless plains of Armageddon.
-Here God’s future hand of judgment will be witnessed in the Bible’s final days.
-Sadly we did not get to visit Jerusalem, but one day I look forward to joining many of the saints, who with the King of kings will reign for a thousand years in that eternal city.
+While on that journey, we visited the endless plains of Armageddon, where God’s future hand of judgment will be revealed in the Bible’s final days.
+Sadly, we did not get to visit Jerusalem, but one day I look forward to joining the many saints who, with the King of kings, will reign for a thousand years in that eternal city.

 (Looking into the sea of Tel Aviv)

-But remember: only after you have decided to trust the Lord Jesus Christ alone as your own personal Saviour, are you saved from all of your sins, something no church or religion can offer.
+But remember: you are saved from all your sins only after you have decided to trust the Lord Jesus Christ alone as your personal Saviour—something no church or religion can offer.

 “Ye must be born again,” Jesus warned Nicodemus three times in John’s Gospel.
 Don’t you think He is telling us something?
 I do!

-So, receive His eternal and free gift of forgiveness of sins, it’s free and solely by faith alone!
-But if you proudly refuse it, then you do so at your peril!
+Receive His eternal and free gift of forgiveness—it is completely free and comes solely by faith alone!
+But if you proudly refuse it, you do so at your own peril.

 (Patrick shares Jesus with a Jesuit priest at Euston train station)